OtavioBeividas/OtavioBeividas/README.md

 ## About me

 I'm 20 years old, currently studying Information Systems at college.
-Working as a back-end development at TechMax Soluções.
+Working as a back-end development at Aptitude Technologies.
 Learning Frappe and Docker.
 Getting deeper into Python.

 ## Linkedin